Sign-up for the latest Lookout news and threat research

 Tom Davison 13:15

 Yeah, so a few acronyms are starting to creep in now, because we're security folks.
 So to media, we're talking about sort of incident response, and so on.
-So I suppose we're now at that point where we're talking about where security's moving to, which is, you know, people having their own security operation center or outsourcing that having a managed service, they're talking about an endpoint detection and response kind of evolving from what I'd call traditional endpoint protection, often a kind of a consolidation.
+So I suppose we're now at that point where we're talking about where security's moving to, which is, you know, people having their own security operation center or outsourcing that, having a managed service.
+They're talking about an endpoint detection and response kind of evolving from what I'd call traditional endpoint protection, often a kind of a consolidation.
 And I think cloud has definitely facilitated that.
-It's also added another layer of complexity, because on the one hand, it makes it very elastic and scalable.
-But we've now got workloads in lots of different places.
+It's also added another layer of complexity, because on the one hand, it makes it very elastic and scalable, but we've now got workloads in lots of different places.
 So it was really much, much easier back in the day where you literally knew which of the servers in your data center in which racks had the critical stuff in and obviously, physically secure it.
 But you'd have all your logical security in place, when your data is flowing everywhere and replicating and things like that.
 That's another layer of complexity.
 So you start to build that in with some of the tools we talked about.
-But then when your users deriving interaction with that data through smartphones, that's an even bigger layer of complexity.
+But then when your users are driving interaction with that data through smartphones, that's an even bigger layer of complexity.
 And I think that's the bit that a lot of companies haven't solved.
 So I still think most of them haven't extended visibility to mobile devices in the way they have traditional endpoints.

 Hank Schless 14:31

 Yep, so absolutely.
 So just to kind of wrap things up, bring it back to our original topic here.
 Where do you think it's all going?
 Do you think it's kind of reaching a plateau?
 Or do you think that there's, you know, in the next couple of years, do you see any, any big changes coming?
-Or do you think it's people are going to kind of continue doing the same as they are?
+Or do you think it's, people are going to kind of continue doing the same as they are?